-Driving machinery of the submerged pumps are allowed to be installed in the open deck, provided their design and location comply with the requirements of 19.2.4.1.4 and 19.2.4.9, Part XI "Electrical Equipment".
+Driving machinery of the submerged pumps are allowed to be installed in the open deck, provided their design and location comply with the applicable requirements of 19.2.4 Part XI "Electrical Equipment".

-Steam engines with working temperatures not exceeding $220\,^{\circ}\text{C}$ and hydraulic motors may be installed in cargo pump rooms.
+Steam engines with working temperatures not exceeding $220\,^{\circ}$ C and hydraulic motors may be installed in cargo pump rooms.